-Although not as pronounced as with other questions, the Treatment group does indicate a greater frequency of college conversations with school personnel than the Non-Treatment group.
+The Treatment group does indicate a greater frequency of college conversations with school personnel than the Non-Treatment group.
 Differences are greatest in the frequency of choosing "Rarely" and "Never" between the two groups.
-For the Non-Treatment group, 41% of the respondents chose either "Rarely" or "Never" compared to only 30% of the Treatment group.
-"Very Frequently" or "Somewhat Frequently" was chosen by 31% of the Treatment group versus 25% of the Non-Treatment groups choosing one of these two options.
+For the Non-Treatment group, 37% of the respondents either chose "Rarely" or "Never" compared to only 29% of the Treatment group.
+"Very Frequently" or "Somewhat Frequently" was chosen by 32% of the Treatment group versus 27% of the Non-Treatment groups choosing one of these two options.